KavanBahrami/XRDrag/README.md

 - Sometimes there are backwards compatibility issues with uassets.
 These assets were last updated in 5.3.2.
 If you're using an older engine version and the Input Actions are 'broken' you'll have to manually remake and assign them, which isn't too difficult, but also isn't ideal.

-- Unreal has a long-known bug that prevents WorldToMetersScale from working if you have multiple editor tabs open, so to see the adjusted scale at runtime you need to close all tabs but the main map.
-This is an Unreal issue, not an issue with this implementation: https://forums.unrealengine.com/t/changing-world-to-meters-scale-at-runtime-disrupts-hmd-rendering-on-htc-vive/409868/8

-- Scaling only works on builds (standalone, toHMD, packaged), if you try to scale in VRPreview you'll just scale your hands but the world stays the same.
-This is an Unreal issue, not an issue with the functionality

-## Archive
+## Archive Versions

 The previous versions had the functionality within included VRPawn blueprints.
-These are still available in the archive folder.
-The functionality was moved to a more modular actor component for the latest BP version.
+These are still available in the archive zip.
+The functionality was moved to a more modular ActorComponent for the latest BP version.
 At some point I'll get around to uploading the C++ version as well.

 ### Unreal 4 / Archive Setup